Erste Asset Management Investment Blog

 The key interest rate affects the so-called deposit rate.
 At this interest rate, banking institutions can deposit funds with the central bank at very short notice (overnight).
 Savers can orientate themselves on this deposit rate, which is significantly lower than the key interest rate, or main financing rate.

-The chart shows the development of the European Central Bank's key interest rate over the past 20 years.
+The chart shows the development of the European Central Bank's key interest rate since 2008.

 What drives the level of interest rates on savings books?